A316 road: History

 The greater part of the road was originally planned in the 1920s as a relief road linking London with South West England.
 Construction began in 1928 and the road, together with Chiswick and Twickenham Bridges, was opened in 1933.
 The section between Hanworth and Sunbury is part of an older route; before being widened and renamed Country Way in the 1970s, this section had the names Twickenham Road (between Apex Corner and Bear Road) and Sunbury Road (between Bear Road and Kempton Park).
 A pub once stood adjacent to the A316 in Hanworth called the "Brown Bear"; it was demolished in 1973 when the road was made into triple lanes and the flyover with limited access over the junction of Bear/Hanworth Road built.

 The A316 was the first road in Britain to have stationary traffic enforcement cameras on it, when, on 13 October 1992, the first camera, a Gatso, near Twickenham Bridge facing the road westbound was turned on.

 Fatal incidents

-Adjacent to the road in Old Deer Park is a memorial bench to a local girl, Nicola Regan, who died after being run over on this stretch of road in front of a group of friends on 22 March 1991.
+Nicola Regan, who died after being run over in front of a group of friends on 22 March 1991, is commemorated by a nearby memorial bench in Old Deer Park.

 On 6 October 1997, the A316 in Hanworth was the scene of one of the earliest recorded road rage incidents in Britain when Toby Exley, a chef from Teddington, and his partner Karen Martin, from Twickenham, both died when their car, a Ford Fiesta, collided with the central reserve after being hit by a speeding Vauxhall Senator which drove away.
 The driver of the Vauxhall Senator, Jason Humble, from Cove in Hampshire, was eventually arrested, found guilty at the Old Bailey on 2 April 1998 of manslaughter and sentenced to 12 years imprisonment.